WordPress Audio Upload Guide

 #2.
 If you have the audio file already uploaded, choose it from the Media Library.

 #3.
-If not, go to the Upload Files tab and try to upload the files.
+If not, go to the Upload Files tab and try to upload the files and add music yo your WordPress.

 #4.
-Audio files and other media files are usually big in size.
-The default PHP maximum upload files size is 2M.
+Audio files and other media files are usually big.
+The default PHP maximum upload file size is 2M.
 So, you may encounter this error that your selected file exceeds the maximum upload file size.

 #5.
 In such a case, go to the php.ini file and look for this line: